 The team tracked the participants’ weight over the course of a 3-year period, assessing them every 6 months.

-The HFE plan included a lot of nutritional changes combined with changes in choice architecture.
-The participants were given homework assignments to help them make these changes.
+The HFE plan included a lot of nutritional changes combined with changes in

 In addition to these, the participants were also told what the rationale was for these changes.
 This is where they were constantly reminded of how challenging weight loss is, the important role of genetics, and how many other factors are outside of their control.